christianacca/web-api-starter/docs/github-workflow-direct-callback-migration-plan.md

 - [ ] Remove any webhook-only logging overrides and settings classes.
 - [ ] Build the API, Functions, and full solution.
 - [ ] Search the repo for obsolete runtime references to webhook code paths.
+- [ ] Run a local end-to-end verification of the Phase 4 cleanup on the `master`-equivalent code path.
+- [ ] Confirm locally that queue-driven workflow completion still succeeds after API-side webhook handling has been removed.
+- [ ] Merge the Phase 4 cleanup and queue-default workflow path to `master`.
+- [ ] Deploy that application and workflow state to the real Azure environments that will receive the webhook cleanup.
+- [ ] Run an end-to-end verification against at least one real deployed environment after rollout.
+- [ ] Confirm the deployed environment completes the orchestration through the queue-only path.
 - [ ] Update the checklist for this phase.
 - [ ] If this phase produced file changes, create one commit on the current branch after verification passed.
-- [ ] Feed forward cleanup findings into Phases 6 and 7.
+- [ ] Feed forward cleanup findings into Phases 5 and 6.

 ### Verification